ohno/Antique.jl/docs/src/index.md

 6. Write the code in that file.
 First we need to create a structure `struct ModelName` with the same name as the model name (The best way is Find & Replace).
 Create V, E, ψ and other functions.
 Because the function names conflict, you must always give the structure as an argument.
 Multi-dispatch avoids conflict.
 We recommend using Revice.jl while coding.
 Run `include("./developer/revice.jl")` on the REPL or use dev.ipynb.
 7. Add test code test/ModelName.jl.
 At a minimum, it is recommended to check the normalization and the orthogonality of wavefunction using QuadGK.jl.
 All tests will be executed by executing `include("./developer/test.jl")`.
 It will take about 2 minutes to complete.
 8. Add documentation.
 Add either docs/ModelName.md or docs/jmd/ModelName.jmd (if you have a jmd file, the md file will be automatically generated).
 Include at least the definition of the Hamiltonian and the analytical solutions (eigenvalues and eigenfunctions).
+9. Add the new model into `pages=[...]` in docs/make.jl.
-9. Execute `include("./developer/docs.jl")` to compile.
+10. Execute `include("./developer/docs.jl")` to compile.
 Please check docs/build/*.html in your browser.
-10. Push the code.
+11. Push the code.
-11. Submit a pull request on GitHub.
+12. Submit a pull request on GitHub.

 ## Acknowledgment